 1. Drink plenty of water.

 This one is so so important!
 Especially if you fly.
 We lose more fluid from our bodies than normal when we fly and this can lead to dehydration.
-Being dehydrated can lead to poor concentration, fatigue and dry skin and eyes.
+Being dehydrated leads to poor concentration, fatigue and dry skin and eyes.
 Take a big bottle with you and ensure you have at least one and a half litres a day.
 I carried around a water bottle with me at all times and asked cafes to refill it for me if I ran low.

 2. Healthy eats.

 It can be tempting to just eat on the go rather than prepare food to take when you travel, but often the options available aren’t always very nutritious.
 Even having a few packs of nuts, muesli bars, tins of tuna and crackers stored in your bag or car can ensure when hunger hits, you have something healthy on hand.
 This is something I will be doing for my next trip as I found I didn’t prepare very well and the resulting hunger led me to munching on cookies and chips far more often than not!
 Keep an eye out for roadside stalls in some countries that sell fresh fruit, nuts, drinking coconuts and so on which can be helpful when you don’t have access to supermarkets selling healthy snacks.
 For bonus points – does anyone know the food I am holding in the picture at the top of the article?
 It was so delicious.

 Local food can be great, and I’d definitely encourage you to sample what’s on offer.
 Be mindful that it might not be very nutritious, for example, Vietnamese coffee is a delicious condensed milk version of coffee I had daily.
 Tastes great, but not the healthiest start to the day!
 I loved trying the new flavours and foods, but balanced it out so not all my meals were indulgent.
 I’d have some fruit or poached eggs for breakfast with my condensed milk coffee, and a larger lunch meant a smaller dinner.